Coarse fish are abundant in many waters from Cambridge north and coarse fishing is becoming increasingly popular especially among junior anglers.

 This pamphlet provides information on the basic techniques for catching coarse fish and a guide to the most accessible locations for coarse fishing.

 Make sure you purchase a fishing Licence

 An Auckland/Waikato freshwater fishing licence allows you to fish for trout, salmon, perch, tench and rudd throughout New Zealand with the exception of the Taupo district.
-Fish & Game Councils are solely funded by licences sales and thus the purchase of a licence is your valuable contribution to the preservation and management of sports fish and their habitats.
-A fishing licence can be obtained from most sport shops with the season starting on the 1st October.
-Most rivers are closed to fishing during July, August and September, however all lakes in the Auckland/Waikato region and sections of some rivers are open to fishing all year.
+Fish & Game Councils are solely funded by licence sales and thus the purchase of a licence is your valuable contribution to the preservation and management of sports fish and their habitats.
+A fishing licence can be obtained from most sport shops or the Fish & Game web site with the season starting on the 1st of October.
+Most rivers are closed for trout fishing during July, August and September, however most coarse fishing water in all lakes in the Auckland/Waikato region and sections of some rivers are open to fishing all year.